College Insurance and Risk Management

 Any type of accident on campus or an incident involving theft or property damage should be reported to Public Safety at 704-894-2178.
 A copy of the incident report will be forwarded to Finance and Administration to determine whether a claim needs to be initiated.

 Each Motor Pool vehicle has an accident report form and an insurance ID card in the glove compartment with instructions on what the driver should do in case of an accident.
 The department that is paying for the use of the Motor Pool vehicle is responsible for the $500 deductible on a claim.
 Employees traveling on college business who lease a rental car should decline the additional insurance offered by car rental agencies.
-Employees should refer to the Official Travel Policy on Inside Davidson for more information.
+Employees should refer to the College Travel Policy for more information.
 Insurance follows the automobile so, for an employee driving a personal car on college business, the personal insurance policy is primary.

 Certificates of Insurance